GuidoFrancoSanguinetti/Repository/CypressTest/README.txt

+I forgot to do it in gherkin, working on it right now, should be done in a little bit.

 You will see a base project on the repository for Java.
 I had to clean it up since I think some sort of virus got into my pc and didn't want to take any chances.
 Therefore it's a little empty and raw.
 But you can still check it out if you want.